Recently Enrolled MPH Students

 COVID-19 Testing Protocols

-Over the last several weeks, we have gradually lifted many of the COVID-19 mitigation measures that we have had in place throughout the pandemic.
+We have gradually lifted many of the COVID-19 mitigation measures that we have had in place throughout the pandemic.
 For up to date guidance visit coronavirus.tufts.edu.

 Registering for Classes